Waite Park Community Garden

 • At the end of the season, please remove plant debris from the plot.
 If you intend to return next season, you may keep materials such as tomato cages or trellises, in your plot.

-To make sure that all gardeners can feel valued, respected, safe, and relaxed in the garden, please observe the following rules about how we will be together in community:
+Because we want all gardeners to feel valued, respected, safe, and relaxed in the garden, please observe the following rules:

 • Be respectful of other gardeners, their plots, and common spaces.
-Please do not enter other gardeners’ plots without their permission.
+Please do not enter other gardeners’ plots without their permission; repeatedly ignoring this rule will be grounds for dismissal from the garden.

 • Lock the garden gates upon entering and exiting the garden.
 We have had issues with people who are not gardeners coming in and taking our gardeners’ crops.
 Keeping the gates locked at all times ensures that people entering the garden are gardeners.